Why should I become a nurse?

 Is nursing a secure job?

 Yes, the number of U.S. registered nursing jobs is growing rapidly, which makes it very secure.
-It is forecasted that between 2016-2026 it will increase by 15% to employ around 3 million nurses.
+It is forecasted that between 2016-2026 it will increase by 15% to employ almost 3 million nurses.
 This influx is due to the added emphasis on preventative care, increasing chronic conditions like diabetes and obesity, and a larger baby-boomer population that has a mounting need for healthcare.
 Learn how to become a registered nurse.